mongodb/docs/source/administration/replica-sets.rst

 Administrators can remove any member of a replica set at any time, for a number of operational reasons.
-Use the :js:func:`rs.remove()` function in the :option:`mongo` shell while connected to the current :term:`primary`.
+Use the :js:func:`rs.remove()` function in the :program:`mongo` shell while connected to the current :term:`primary`.
 Issue the :js:func:`db.isMaster()` command when connected to *any* member of the set to determine the current :term:`primary`.
 Use a command in either of the following forms to